 thrived, especially in religious circles.

-Blake's parents were Swedenborgians; his mother had been a
+Blake's parents may have been Swedenborgians; his mother had been a

-Moravian; these two radically dissenting sects had their due
+Moravian during her first marriage; these two radically dissenting sects

 Songs of Innocence